-Since amalgamation in 2000, City of Hamilton, ON employees have collected garbage in half the city, and a private contractor in the other half.
+Since amalgamation in 2000, municipal employees in Hamilton, ON, have collected garbage in half the city, and a private contractor in the other half.
 In-house collection has consistently been more economically efficient than the contractor, even though city employees serve the older downtown core.
-An April 2011 report confirmed publicly-delivered solid waste services cost \$1.15 less per household than the private service.
+An April 2011 report confirmed publiclydelivered solid waste services cost \$1.15 less per household than the private service.
 The positive role of the public sector in residential collection was reaffirmed in a 2012 report, which found that savings from the split public/private model could add up to \$60 million between 2013 and 2020.
 The study noted Hamilton's model would also provide "increased service levels" and "the opportunity to increase diversion from landfill."